 - Confirm your API key is valid and has not expired.

-- For self-hosted HTTP mode, ensure the
+- For self-hosted HTTP mode where the client sends the key, use the

 SigNoz Cloud connection issues